Signal-K/manuscript/07 Development/Sprints/NWs S5 Week 3.md

 6. Give users more to do after the tutorial - implement an open-ended mechanic/loop
 	1. Also explain certain mechanics/improve context better for [[#^43038b]], e.g. mining information
 	2. Maybe it would be a good time to implement the post card (`FCDB-2`?) ticket/feature request again...
+	3. [Update]: Show the planet status (via the post card), give them more classifications to make, use the post card as the source/"guiding light"

 Some other things (if we have time):
 ### To-Do
-1. Cross-reference this planning document with the new Jira epics - in progress
-2. Update layout to show off-world operations
+1. Cross-reference this planning document with the new Jira epics - in progress ~~2.
+Update layout to show off-world operations~~
 3. Implement non-terrestrial features & layout (i.e. there's no surface to land on, so how do we display structures and how is the gameplay affected?)
 4. Go back to the old v1 builds and look at the features/extra contex/nt we had for planets
 5. [SGV2-64]: [Check what was removed](https://signalk.atlassian.net/browse/SGV2-64?focusedCommentId=10518)

+Structures should have dedicated orders and places on the page/planet surface

 # Current bugs
 1. Can't upload media to classification form